dret/webconcepts/concepts/http-header/If.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/If"
 title:         "HTTP Header Field: If"
+concept-name:  HTTP Header Field
+concept-value: If
 description: "The If request header is intended to have similar functionality to the If-Match header defined in Section 14.24 of RFC 2616.
 However, the If header handles any state token as well as ETags.
 A typical example of a state token is a lock token, and lock tokens are the only state tokens defined in this specification."
 ---